Dynamical tide modified Roche limit in eccentric, asynchronous binaries: Applications

 Our Fig. \ref{fig:e_Dp_map_num} may also have implications for formation channels other than the standard high-eccentricity migration.
 For example, a planet may have disk-migrated before experiencing a high-eccentricity migration.
 In such a hybrid scenario, the eccentricity excitation required in the second stage is only moderate, with $e<0.9$ (e.g., figs. 5 and 10 of \citealt{Yu:24b}).
 This two-stage migration is suggested by \citet{Guillochon:11} based on observations available at the time and supported by the recent investigation of \citet{Yu:24b} on the formation of the WASP-107 system (their section 4.3).
 Both studies found that the initial apocenter distance of the planet of the high-eccentricity migration stage is within the snow line.
 Our Fig. \ref{fig:e_Dp_map_num} suggests that the HJ/HN formation efficiency for such a system with $e<0.9$ may be higher than originally expected based on a fixed $D_p^{(\rm th)}=2.7 R_t$ derived from $e=0.9$.
 An increase in the predicted HJ formation rate will improve the agreement between theory and observation (see, e.g., table 2 of \citealt{Dawson:18}).

-As discussed above in \S \ref{sec:app_chaotic_tide}, the nonlinear tidal interactions leading to the Roche limit can also help trigger and maintain the chaotic tide.
-For highly eccentric systems with $e>0.9$, an expanded parameter space for the chaotic tide is crucial for explaining the lack of super-eccentric proto-HJs \cite{Socrates:12, Dawson:15}.
-The efficient energy dissipation due to the chaotic tide naturally explains the paucity, yet the original study of \citet{Wu:18} applies only to those with current periods less than 3 days, a small fraction of the missing population \citep{Dawson:18}.
-Expanding the threshold for the chaotic tide is therefore crucial for reducing the tension with observations.
-For those with $e<0.9$, the propagation phase of a mode itself is not sufficiently random, and the nonlinear instability at the pericenter is likely what maintains the chaotic tide and drives the orbital evolution.
-It is important to note that there is no consensus on the dissipation mechanism in moderately eccentric systems after the quench of the chaotic tide.
-The predicted dissipation rate of f-modes from first-principle calculations \citep{Goldreich:77} is orders of magnitude below what is needed for a planet to circularize without the chaotic tide (but see, e.g., \citealt{Wu:05, Ogilvie:14}).
+As discussed above in \S \ref{sec:app_chaotic_tide}, the nonlinear tidal interactions leading to the Roche limit can also help trigger and maintain the diffusive tide.
+For highly eccentric systems with $e>0.9$, an expanded parameter space for the diffusive tide is crucial for explaining the lack of super-eccentric proto-HJs \cite{Socrates:12, Dawson:15}.
+The efficient energy dissipation due to the diffusive tide naturally explains the paucity, yet the original study of \citet{Wu:18} applies only to those with current periods less than 3 days, a small fraction of the missing population \citep{Dawson:18}.
+Expanding the threshold for the diffusive tide is therefore crucial for reducing the tension with observations.
+For those with $e<0.9$, the propagation phase of a mode itself is not sufficiently random, and the nonlinear instability at the pericenter is likely what maintains the diffusive tide and drives the orbital evolution.
+It is important to note that there is no consensus on the dissipation mechanism in moderately eccentric systems after the quench of the diffusive tide.
+The predicted dissipation rate of f-modes from first-principle calculations \citep{Goldreich:77} is orders of magnitude below what is needed for a planet to circularize without the diffusive tide (but see, e.g., \citealt{Wu:05, Ogilvie:14}).

 We plan to follow up on the points discussed above with a population synthesis study utilizing a disruption threshold described in this work instead of fixing it to $D_p^{(\rm th)}=2.7 R_t$, to explore new features and correlations in the current distribution.